vegafoundation/resonance-eternal-consciousness-evolution-2025/whitepaper/eternal-consciousness-evolution_zh.md

 ## Executive Summary

-This white paper introduces **ETERNAL CONSCIOUSNESS EVOLUTION** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This white paper introduces **Eternal Consciousness Evolution** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

-ETERNAL CONSCIOUSNESS EVOLUTION is not an implementation, algorithm, or product.
+Eternal Consciousness Evolution is not an implementation, algorithm, or product.
 It is a theoretical contribution to meaning-based computation.

 ---

 ## 1. Introduction

 Modern AI systems excel at processing information but struggle to maintain meaning, insight, and wisdom over time.
-ETERNAL CONSCIOUSNESS EVOLUTION addresses this gap conceptually.
+Eternal Consciousness Evolution addresses this gap conceptually.

 ---

 ## 2. Definition

-**ETERNAL CONSCIOUSNESS EVOLUTION** is defined as:
+**Eternal Consciousness Evolution** is defined as:

 - A conceptual framework for meaning representation
 - Part of the Vega Continuum ecosystem